Published February 11, 202616 min readUpdated Feb 25, 2026

 Filter for Bronze Plans

 In the plan comparison tool, select "Bronze" metal level.
-Remember: All Bronze plans are now HSA-eligible in 2026.
-You can also use the "Eligible for an HSA" filter for extra confirmation.
+Remember: All Bronze plans are now HSA-eligible in 2026—no need to look for "HDHP" in the plan name.

 3